← The archive Dispatch

 Why I'm Building an Uber for Construction (and Why It Started with a Cottage)

-Not a structural wall.
-The other kind.
-The kind where you spend weeks trying to find the right architect, the right builder, the right anyone — and realize the entire process is fundamentally broken.
+Then I hit the wall.
+The kind where you spend weeks trying to find the right architect, the right builder, the right anyone, and realise the process is fundamentally broken.

 It started innocently.
 I posted in a few Facebook groups.
 I asked friends.
 I asked friends of friends.
 I messaged architects whose portfolios I liked on Instagram.
-I filled out contact forms on websites that looked like they hadn’t been updated since 2014.
+I filled out contact forms on websites that hadn’t been updated since 2014.

-Most of my messages went completely unanswered.
-The ones that did respond often hadn’t read what I sent — one architect quoted me for a full new build, another asked if I needed help with “office interiors.”
-Someone offered to install a pool, which would be impressive given that the property is on a hillside vineyard.
+Most messages went unanswered.
+The ones that did respond often hadn’t read what I sent.
+One architect quoted me for a full new build.
+Another asked if I needed help with “office interiors.”
+Someone offered to install a pool, which would be impressive given that the property sits on a hillside vineyard.

-But here’s the part that really stung: we actually did find architects.
+The part that really stung: we did find architects.
 Twice.
-Both through personal recommendations — not cold outreach, not random internet searches, but someone-I-trust-vouching-for-them recommendations.
+Both through personal recommendations from people I trust.
 The kind of referral that’s supposed to be the gold standard.

 I’m not a difficult client.
-I came with a detailed brief, professional-quality photos, floor plans, mood boards, a clear budget range, and a timeline.
-If anything, I made it too easy.
-And even when the traditional recommendation system “worked” — even when someone personally vouched for a professional — the result was still disappointing.
+I came with a detailed brief, professional-quality photos, floor plans, mood boards, a clear budget range, a timeline.
+If anything I made it too easy.
+And even when the recommendation system “worked”, the result was still disappointing.
 Twice.

-Here’s what hit me: this isn’t a me problem.
-This is a market problem.
-And it’s worse than I thought — because even the “solution” everyone tells you to use (ask someone you trust for a recommendation) doesn’t actually solve it.
+This isn’t a me problem.
+It’s a market problem.
+And it’s worse than I thought, because even the “solution” everyone tells you to use (ask someone you trust for a recommendation) doesn’t actually solve it.

-The construction industry is one of the last major sectors where finding, vetting, and hiring a professional still runs almost entirely on word-of-mouth, cold calls, and luck.
-And word-of-mouth?
-It doesn’t scale, and it doesn’t guarantee quality.
+Construction is one of the last major industries where finding, vetting, and hiring a professional runs almost entirely on word-of-mouth, cold calls, and luck.
+Word-of-mouth doesn’t scale, and doesn’t guarantee quality.

-Think about how you book a ride.
-Open an app, see who’s nearby, check their rating, tap a button.
-Think about how you find a restaurant.
-Search, read reviews, look at photos, make a reservation.
-Now think about how you find someone to renovate your kitchen.
-You ask your neighbor.
-You scroll through a Facebook group.
-You hope for the best.
-And even when you get a name from someone you trust — you have no way to verify whether that person is actually right for your project.
+Booking a ride: open an app, see who’s nearby, check the rating, tap a button.
+Finding a restaurant: search, read reviews, look at photos, book a table.
+Hiring someone to renovate your kitchen: ask your neighbour, scroll through a Facebook group, hope for the best.
+And even when you get a name from someone you trust, you have no way to verify whether that person is right for your project.

 The information asymmetry is staggering.
-As a homeowner, you have no idea what a fair price is, what a realistic timeline looks like, or whether the person you’re hiring has ever done anything like your project before.
-And as a professional, you’re drowning in tire-kickers and poorly scoped requests, spending hours on site visits that go nowhere, and competing on price because there’s no way to compete on quality.
+As a homeowner you have no idea what a fair price is, what a realistic timeline looks like, or whether the person you’re hiring has ever done anything like your project.
+As a professional you’re drowning in tire-kickers and poorly scoped requests, spending hours on site visits that go nowhere, competing on price because there’s no way to compete on quality.

 The other side of the table

 I started talking to contractors.
-Plumbers, electricians, architects, project managers — anyone who’d give me 20 minutes.
-And I heard the same story over and over:
+Plumbers, electricians, architects, project managers.
+Anyone who’d give me 20 minutes.
+The same story came back over and over:

 “I get 50 messages a week.
 Maybe 5 are real projects.
-The rest are people who want a free quote and then ghost me.”
+The rest want a free quote and ghost me.”

 “I spend more time writing proposals than doing actual work.”

-The good professionals — the ones you want working on your home — are buried under noise.
-They don’t need more leads.
-They need better leads.
-Projects that are well-documented, fairly budgeted, and ready to go.
+The good professionals, the ones you actually want working on your home, are buried under noise.
+They don’t need more leads, they need better leads.
+Projects that are well-documented, fairly budgeted, ready to go.

-Sound familiar?
-I had exactly that for my Balaton cottage — a fully documented, well-budgeted, ready-to-go project — and I still couldn’t connect with the right person efficiently.
+I had exactly that for my Balaton cottage.
+Fully documented, well-budgeted, ready-to-go.
+I still couldn’t connect with the right person efficiently.

 So I started building something